Mimetic Explicit Time Discretiztions: The Harmonic Oscillator

 \subsection{Summary}

-If conserved quantities for the harmonic oscillator are allows to depend on $\Delta t$ then it is possible to derive conserved quantities that converges quadratically to the energy of the continuum differential equation.
+If conserved quantities for the harmonic oscillator are allowed to depend on $\Delta t$ then it is possible to derive conserved quantities that converge quadratically to the energy of the continuum differential equation.
 The restriction on $\Delta t$ to keep the conserved quantity positive is less stringent than the restriction for reasonably accurate solutions.
-All discretizations considered are second order accurate.
+All discretizations considered are confirmed to be second order accurate in using {\tt StaggeredOscillator.m}.
+For generalizing these results to more complex wave equation it is important that there are no division by $\omega$ in the numerical algorithms.